Haase, Tigers win 7th straight, finish sweep of Rangers

 TRAINER’S ROOM

 Tigers: C Jake Rogers, who was placed on the 10-day IL earlier this week, has been diagnosed with a right forearm strain.
-He may not return until September, manager A.J.
-Hinch said. … RHP Michael Fulmer (cervical spine strain) began a rehab assignment with Triple-A Toledo on Thursday.
+He may not return until September, Hinch said. … RHP Michael Fulmer (cervical spine strain) began a rehab assignment with Triple-A Toledo on Thursday.

 UP NEXT